 Epic Seagoing South Pacific Adventure to Tropical Ports and Islands

 Picton Castle is best known for her deep-water ocean crossing voyages to exotic ports in the tropics.
-The South Pacific calling to us again so we'll set sail on another iconic tradewinds voyage in May 2020.
-You can sign on for a three month leg of the voyage or for the full year-long adventure.
+The South Pacific calling to us again so we'll set sail on another iconic tradewinds voyage in June 2020.
+You can sign on for a leg of a few months duration or for the full year-long adventure.

-Begin in Lunenburg, Nova Scotia, Canada, then set sail south for the Caribbean islands of Grenada and Carriacou.
-Turn west to Bonaire, then to the San Blas Islands of Panama and Portobelo before transiting the Panama Canal from the Caribbean Sea to the Pacific Ocean.
+Begin in Lunenburg, Nova Scotia, Canada, then set sail south for the Caribbean islands of Grenada.
+Turn west to Panama and Portobelo before transiting the Panama Canal from the Caribbean Sea to the Pacific Ocean.
 Make a deepwater passage to the Galapagos Islands, then sail on to distant Pitciarn Island and the alluring Marquesas islands of French Polynesia.

 The Tuamotus Archipelago are up next, then the Society Islands including Tahiti, Huahine and Bora Bora.
 Next the Austral Island of Raivavae before sailing south to catch the westerly winds that will bring us east again.
 Approach Easter Island from the south, then continue to sail north to islands in the Gulf of Panama and through the Panama Canal once more.

-Then it's on to Cartagena, Colombia and Cozumel, Mexico, gateway to the Yucatan, before joining the Tall Ships Challenge in the USA in the Gulf of Mexico.
-Continue around Florida and north and east to the Bahamas then Bermuda, then return to Lunenburg in June 2021.
+Then it's on to the Yucatan peninsula of Mexico, continuing around Florida and north and east to the Bahamas then Bermuda, then return to Lunenburg in July 2021.